Foreign Language Requirement and Placement Exams

 In order to receive a baccalaureate degree from SUNY Geneseo, all students must meet the Foreign Language Graduation Requirement.

-College-level coursework or approved normed test that shows student proficiency through the first intermediate level of a foreign language.
-Courses that fulfill this requirement have the designation L/ in their titles.
+Courses offered at Geneseo that fulfill this requirement have the designation L/ in their titles.

 General Education courses in Foreign Language help students achieve proficiency in listening, reading, speaking, and writing as well as familiarity with other cultures.
 Not all students will require the same number of courses to achieve proficiency.
 The various options for demonstrating proficiency are:

-- Successful completion of four complete years of a high school level foreign language, including American Sign Language.
+- Successful completion (70% or above) of four complete years in the same language of a high school level foreign language, including American Sign Language.
 Language study prior to high school is not accepted.

-- Placement beyond the first intermediate level on Geneseo’s language placement examination.
-This exam is offered at orientation, at designated times during the semester (see the department's web site for dates), or online (this option may require a preapproved proctor and a fee may be assessed by the testing agency).
+- Placement beyond the second elementary level on Geneseo’s language placement examination.* This exam is offered at orientation, at designated times during the semester (more information above), or online (this option may require a pre-approved proctor and a fee may be assessed by the testing agency).

 - Basic proficiency in the understanding and use of a foreign language.